Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

     ## Proportion of Variance 0.8246346 0.1069114 0.06845402
     ## Cumulative Proportion  0.8246346 0.9315460 1.00000000

-Running `princomp` has created a PCA object, with three now uncorrelated axes.
-They are arranged in order of the variation that they explain, with the 1st component (or axis) explaining the most.
+Running `princomp` has created a PCA object, with three uncorrelated axes.
+They are arranged in order of the variation they explain, with the 1st component (PC1) explaining the most.
 We can see this is 95% of the variation for beak traits, and 83% of the variation for body shape traits.

 We can look at the loadings of each PCA object to see how the original variables contributed to each new PCA axis.